vuhung16au/Neural-Network-Visualisation/Prompt.md

 # Refactor/Move the CSS files

-Refactor *ALL* the CSS files to use the new Bootstrap 5.3.6 and Font Awesome 6.7.2 Refactor the CSS code by separating the CSS code from the HTML code
+Refactor *ALL* the CSS code by separating the CSS code from the HTML code
 - Move all the CSS code to the CSS files
 - Remove all the CSS code from the HTML files (but include the CSS files in the HTML files)
 - Move the CSS files to a new folder called `css` in the root directory.
 Make sure to include the CSS files in the HTML files and refer to them correctly.